Important Leasing Information

 If you are considering leasing in South Campus Commons or the Courtyards, filling out an online leasing application is your first step.
 There is no obligation by completing this application; it only indicates your interest in leasing at the South Campus Commons or the Courtyards.

-- Any student who submits a leasing application after the deadline will lose their priority group status and only be eligible to attend after all other applicants have had a chance to select from available vacancies.
+- Any student who submits a leasing application after the deadline will lose their priority group status and only be eligible to make a selection after all other applicants have had a chance to choose from available vacancies.

 Only those residence hall students who go on to sign a lease at Commons or The Courtyards will pay the $25 application fee and lose their ability to participate in room selection.